rahulgoyal911/DsAndAlgo/README.md

 # Binary Search
 <pre>
-> Binary Search - Recursive and Non recursive
-> Find all pairs with sum K
-> Find first occurence of an integer in a sorted list with duplicates
-> Rotation count of a sorted array
-> Search element in a rotated sorted array
-> Find missing element
+i> Binary Search - Recursive and Non recursive x> Find all pairs with sum K x> Find first occurence of an integer in a sorted list with duplicates x> Rotation count of a sorted array x> Search element in a rotated sorted array x> Find missing element
 </pre>

 # Dynamic Programming